 Use the databases directly for in-depth research on a topic.
 If you know exactly what book, DVD, etc. that you want, use the UA Libraries Catalog directly.

 Do you know where the Article is (what journal, conference, volume, pages, etc)?
 Use the UA Libraries Catalog.

 Need a Specific Article that Can't be Downloaded and is not in our Library?
 Try

-Use databases on the Articles & Books using Databases Tab.
+Use databases on the Finding Articles & Books Tab.
 Use the descriptions to find the databases that contain articles that are most closely related to your topic.Where should I start?
 Try

-There are Springboard Modules in the Learning Repository containing links to Library tutorials on our Web site:
+are in the Learning Repository containing links to Library tutorials on our Web site:

 To add any of these modules to your courses, select (Admin Tools) from the upper right and the Import/Export/Copy Components hyperlink.

 Select Import Components and from Learning Object Repository.
 Search for and select the tutorial, create a dynamic link, then select the Create a Topic button.